ivanslo/EffectsTime/INSTRUCTIONS.md

 - Under each image there is a switch, to turn that pane on and off (and its processing behind).
 This can be quite usefull to measure performance and CPU usage.
+- The app supports two orientations: Portrait and LandscapeLeft.

+### Notes ###

+This app was developed and tested with:
+- Xcode 8.2.1
+- opencv-3.2.0
+- iPhone 6 Plus  | iOS 10.1.1
+- iPad Pro 12.9' | iOS 10.1.1

 [1] https://sourceforge.net/projects/opencvlibrary/files/opencv-ios/3.2.0/opencv-3.2.0-ios-framework.zip/download